seanox/aspect-js/manual/en/markup.md

 When inserting content from the DataSource, the type of JavaScript blocks is automatically changed to `composite/javascript` and only executed by the renderer.
-This ensures that the JavaScript is only executed depending on the enclosing condition attribute.
+This ensures that the JavaScript is  executed depending on the enclosing condition attribute.